-Cisco forecasts first-quarter profit below estimates; shares slide
+Cisco slides as first-quarter forecast disappoints

 It expects adjusted earnings of 80 cents to 82 cents per share in the first quarter of 2020, below analysts’ estimates of 83 cents.

-Net income fell to $2.21 billion, or 51 cents per share, in the fourth quarter ended July 27 from $3.80 billion, or 81 cents per share, a year earlier.
+Net income fell to $2.21 billion, or 51 cents per share, in the fourth quarter ended July 27.
+Excluding items, it earned 83 cents, above estimates of 82 cents.